RagDoll95/TextAscii/README.md

 # TextAscii
-This is my attempt at making a program that converts images to ascii art
+This is my attempt at making a program that converts images to ascii art.
+To use - run main.py and choose an image file